65% Keyboard & Keycap Guide: Everything You Need to Know

 What Is a 65% Keyboard?

 The 65% keyboard has become one of the most popular compact layouts in the mechanical keyboard community — and for good reason.
-Sitting between the 60% and TKL, the 65 percent keyboard keeps arrow keys and a handful of navigation keys while stripping away the numpad and function row.
+Sitting between the 60% and TKL, it keeps arrow keys and a handful of navigation keys while stripping away the numpad and function row.
 The result is a clean, desk-friendly board that doesn't sacrifice daily usability.

-Whether you're searching for 65 keyboards for work, gaming, or pure aesthetics, this guide covers everything: layout, case options, and — most importantly — how to choose the right keycaps to complete your build.
+Whether you're building for work, gaming, or pure aesthetics, this guide covers everything: layout basics, case options, and — most importantly — how to choose the right keycaps to complete your build.

 65 percent keyboard layout showing arrow keys and compact design

-The 65 keyboard layout typically features 66–68 keys arranged in a compact footprint.
+A 65% board typically features 67–68 keys in a compact footprint.
 Here's what you keep and what you lose compared to a full-size board:

 • Kept: Alphanumeric keys, arrow keys, Delete, Page Up/Down, and End